metaopt/torchopt/README.md

 ### PyTorch-Like API

-We also design the base class `torchopt.Optimizer` that has the same interface as `torch.optim.Optimizer`.
+We also design a base class `torchopt.Optimizer` that has the same interface as `torch.optim.Optimizer`.
 We offer origin PyTorch APIs (e.g. `zero_grad()` or `step()`) by wrapping our Optax-Like API for traditional PyTorch users.

 ```python